-Following our filing of a complaint for a deficiency judgment in the Superior Court at Waterbury, Connecticut, the defendant filed a cross-claim alleging that our deficiency notices were not compliant with Connecticut law, and seeking relief on behalf of a class of Connecticut obligors whose vehicles we had repossessed.
+Following our filing of a complaint for a deficiency judgment in the Superior Court at Waterbury, Connecticut, the defendant filed a cross-claim on October 16, 2019 alleging that our deficiency notices were not compliant with Connecticut law, and seeking relief on behalf of a class of Connecticut obligors whose vehicles we had repossessed.
+The complaint seeks primarily damages, injunctive relief, waiver of contract deficiencies, and attorney fees and interest.
 The defendant's contract provided for resolution of disputes exclusively by arbitration, and exclusively on an individual basis, not a class basis.
 Nevertheless, in August 2021, the court denied our motion to compel arbitration, without opinion.
 In April 2022, a motion for certification of a class was filed but has not been ruled upon.
 It is reasonable to expect that resolution of these claims will be on a class basis.